mrkurger/date-night-app2/.github/instructions/prime-ng.instructions.md

 Remove unused component imports (e.g., MainLayoutComponent warnings).
 Immediate Next Steps (Suggestion):
 Attempt to fix the ErrorLog interface import in ErrorDashboardComponent.
-Add NbDatepickerModule to the components that use [nbDatepicker].
-Focus on one of the components with many Nebular errors (e.g., AdvertiserBrowsingAlternateComponent or AvatarComponent) and try to resolve its "unknown element" / "can't bind to" errors by ensuring the correct Nebular modules are available to it.
-This will serve as a pattern for other components.
-Run npm run build frequently to check progress.